pjtunstall/ziggurats/README.md

 ## 3. Performance

-At present, I'm keeping track of active rectangles by pushing newly spawned ones to an array, then slicing it to remove old ones:
+At present, I'm keeping track of active rectangles by pushing newly spawned ones to an array, then slicing it to remove old ones.

 ```javascript
 this.model.spawnRect(); // this.rects.push(new Rect(this.midX, this.midY, this.start));